stpe/mixpanel-engage-query/README.md

 Examples:
   engage -q 'properties["$last_seen"] >     Query using expression "2015-04-24T23:00:00"'
-  engage -p '$email $first_name'            Limit output to only given list of
+  engage -p '$email,$first_name'            Limit output to only given list of
-                                            space delimited properties
+                                            comma delimited properties

 Note that Mixpanel API key/secret may also be set using environment variables.
 For more information, see https://github.com/stpe/mixpanel-engage-query